hamza276/AutoML/README.md

 ## Overview

 This AutoML application, developed using **Streamlit**, provides an intuitive interface for users to perform various machine learning tasks, including classification and regression.
 The tool supports a wide range of machine learning models and fine-tuning methods, including manual hyperparameter selection, grid search, randomized search, and Optuna-based hyperparameter optimization.
+The app is deployed here : https://automl-vlquobsgcpynf3entqfvm8.streamlit.app/

 ## Features